Leconte9/MakeEffectiveDataVisualization/README.md

 # Make Effective Data Visualization

 ## Summary
-This project is trying to analyze a [Baseball Database] (https://github.com/Leconte9/MakeEffectiveDataVisualization/blob/master/baseball_data.csv).
+This project is trying to analyze a [Baseball Database](https://github.com/Leconte9/MakeEffectiveDataVisualization/blob/master/baseball_data.csv).
 The data set containing 1,157 baseball players including their handedness (right or left handed), height (in inches), weight (in pounds), batting average, and home runs.

 ## Design
 There are three charts in the data visualization report.